Estimation under group actions: recovering orbits from invariants: Examples

 (see (\ref{eq:fourier})) and so we can use a particular basis $H_{\ell m}$ of spherical harmonics for which the expansion coefficients are real; see Appendix~\ref{app:so3}.
 We have now parametrized our signal by a finite number of real values $\theta_{s \ell m}$ with $1 \le s \le S$, $1 \le \ell \le F$, and $-\ell \le m \le \ell$.
 In particular, the restriction of $\hat f$ to shell $s$ has expansion

-$\mathrm{SO}(3)$ acts on each shell by 3-dimensional rotation; see Section~\ref{app:so3} for the details of how $\mathrm{SO}(3)$ acts on spherical harmonics.
+$\mathrm{SO}(3)$ acts on each shell by 3-dimensional rotation; see Appendix~\ref{app:so3} for the details of how $\mathrm{SO}(3)$ acts on spherical harmonics.
 The projection $\Pi$ reveals only the values on the equator $z = 0$ (or in spherical coordinates, $\theta = \pi/2$) of each shell.
-Using again the property (\ref{eq:real-fourier}), the output of $\Pi$ on each shell has an expansion with real coefficients in a particular finite basis $h_m$; see Section~\ref{app:so3-proj}.
+Using again the property (\ref{eq:real-fourier}), the output of $\Pi$ on each shell has an expansion with real coefficients in a particular finite basis $h_m$; see Appendix~\ref{app:so3-proj}.

 \begin{remark} There are various other choices one could make for the basis in which to represent the (Fourier transform of the) molecule.
 Each of our basis functions is the product of a spherical harmonic and a radial delta function (i.e.\ a delta function applied to the radius, resulting in a spherical shell).
 Another common basis is the Fourier--Bessel basis (used in e.g.\ \cite{cryo-2clean}) where each basis function is the product of a spherical harmonic and a radial Bessel function.
 More generally we can take the product of spherical harmonics with any set of radial basis function.
 It turns out that the choice of radial basis is unimportant because the resulting problem will be isomorphic to our case (spherical shells) and so the same results hold. \end{remark}